Alfresco/docs-alfresco/microsoft-365/latest/install/index.md

 8. Browse to the [Alfresco Support Portal](http://support.alfresco.com/){:target="_blank"}, download `alfresco-onedrive-integration-1.x.x.zip` and extract the contents.

-9. Log into Alfresco Share as an administrator and place the `alfresco-ooi-content-model.xml` into the `Data Dictionary/Models` folder.
-Click to **Edit Properties** of the file and check the **Model Active** box.
+9. Log into the Digital Workspace as an administrator and place the `alfresco-ooi-content-model.xml` into the `Data Dictionary/Models` folder.
+View the details of the file, select the **Edit** option and check the **Model Active** box.